V-Sekai/manuals/demo_to_game/090_basic_tooling.md

 We adhere to the following standards for 3D models:

 - **glTF (GL Transmission Format)**: A standard file format for three-dimensional scenes and models.
-- **VRM**: A 3D avatar file format for VR applications based on glTF 2.0.
+-- **VRM**: A 3D avatar file format based on glTF 2.0 for VR applications.
 - **Godot Scene (.tscn)**: Godot's native scene format.

 ## Software Languages